TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/80GuidesRegistry/Index.md

 # Guides Registry

 The full list of step-by-step guides.

-💡 Written a new guide and not sure where to add it?
-See [How to Place Guides in the Registry Structure](../90Contribute/20ContributorGuide/50PlaceGuidesInTheStructure/Index.md)
+See [How to Place Guides in the Registry Structure](../90Contribute/20ContributorGuide/50PlaceGuidesInTheStructure/Index.md) to add a new guide.

-#### Getting Started
+### Getting Started

 **Installation**